Applying for a University Level course at Wiltshire College

 Are there any university level bursaries available to help me?

 Students studying a Bournemouth University course or an Oxford Brookes University course, should refer to the respective university websites for details of bursaries available.
-All other students will be sent details of bursaries available from Wiltshire College.
+Details of Wiltshire College bursaries are available on our website Student Services> Money Matters>.

 University student policies and procedures